EdynuT/NexusApp/README.md

 # Game Management App

 ## Overview
-The Game Management App is a web application designed for players and game masters to manage tabletop role-playing games.
+The Game Management App is a web application designed for players and dungeon masters to manage tabletop role-playing games.
 It provides features for user authentication, campaign management, combat tracking, and character sheet viewing.

 ## Features
 - **User Authentication**: Players and game masters can register and log in to the application.